-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This proposed rule would implement a recommendation from the California Olive Committee (Committee) to decrease the assessment rate established for the 2022 fiscal year and subsequent fiscal years.
-The proposed assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.
+SUMMARY: This final rule implements a recommendation from the California Olive Committee to decrease the assessment rate established for the 2022 fiscal year and subsequent fiscal years.
+The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.

-DATES: Comments must be received by June 13, 2022.
+DATES: Effective September 19, 2022.